ragpark/educational-kyc/readme.md

 2. Connect your GitHub account
 3. Railway will automatically deploy the app
 4. Your app will be live in 2-3 minutes!

+## Architecture Overview

+The Railway deployment now provisions a **PostgreSQL** service for storing user accounts and provider applications.
+The FastAPI application connects to this database using SQLAlchemy.
+Dataclasses in `app/models.py` define the schema for `user_accounts` and `applications` tables, which support full CRUD operations.

 ### Example: Awarding Organisation Search